Gikosan Yanodo Temple: Yanodo Hosankai

-The Yanodo Hosankai (hereinafter called “the Hosankai”) as a supporting association for continuously preserving Yanodo has been the its owner since the Showa era, and it is written clearly in the official documents that the Hosankai was already active at the end of the Pacific War.
+The Yanodo Hosankai (hereinafter called “the Hosankai”) as a supporting association for continuously preserving Yanodo has been its owner since the Showa era, and it is written clearly in the official documents that the Hosankai was already active at the end of the Pacific War.

 After more than 25 years had passed since the re-thatching work done in 1996, the Hosankai found the rafters and timbers that provide structural support for the roof of the hall had begun to deteriorate and decay for long time, so activities to restore the hall at last began in 2019.

 In order to make it possible, they secured about 9 million yen in project expenses leveraged by subsidies from Hokuto-shi coupled with donations from local residents and their own funds, then began replacing the thatch in July 2020.

 The work is being carried out by thatchers from Fujikawaguchiko-machi in Yamanashi-ken, who are removing old thatch and replacing it with new one as well as repairing decayed beams.

 The protection activities are being vigorously implemented by the Hosankai in the hope of sustainably passing down the history and culture of the region from generation to generation through the preservation of the important cultural properties and heritages of the district.